-Since fall 2007, I been a faculty member at Williams College.
-I am currently Chair and Associate Professor of Religion, Chair of Religion, and Chair of Science & Technology Studies.
+Since fall 2007, I have been a faculty member at Williams College.
+I am currently Chair & Associate Professor of Religion, Chair of Religion, and Chair of Science & Technology Studies.

 You can find my official departmental webpage here.
 Contact info is there as well.

 A few stray papers and whatnot can be found on my academia.edu page here.

 I teach about half my courses on East Asian religions and the other half on “theory” (including courses on theories and methods in religious studies, francophone cultural theory, Nietzsche, Max Weber, Critical theory, the dialectical tradition culminating in the Frankfurt School, and new materialism/realism).
 I’ve also begun teaching more recently about the history of magic.

 Also, as a former rocker, I’m obsessed with music.
 So perhaps expect some posts on that as well.